Liam Marshall Creative customer privacy notice

 Information relating to compliments or complaints

-We collect or use the following personal information for the operation of client or customer accounts:
+We collect or use the following information for the operation of customer accounts and guarantees:

 Names and contact details